Norbs89/camping-site-backend/README.md

 This repository is for the backend files. for frontend files, [click here!](https://github.com/Norbs89/camping-site-frontend)

+## minor update 3

+- Created "Is Owner" policies to protect sites from edits or deletion by not authorised users.

 ## minor update 2

 - Custom route created to serve data based on logged in user.